rkbright/server/README.md

 # What is `server`?

-`Jekyllizer` is a Go package that automates the build process to support Jekyll-based static websites.
+`server` is a Go package that automates the build process to support Jekyll-based static websites.

 What will be installed?
 * ruby version 2.7 (you can update the version in the `server.go` file)